Legionella Risk Assessment Guide for Care Homes

 1. Dead legs – These are pipes that lead to an outlet which has already been removed, rarely used, or unused completely.
 Since they prevent water from circulating and flowing, they can pose contamination risks since the water standing in these pipes is already stale.
 Water that is allowed to stand or stagnate creates the ideal conditions for Legionella growth.

 2. Water tanks – Water tanks have to be checked regularly to ensure they are clean and well-maintained.
-Care homes should ensure water in tanks does not sit or stay unused for long.
+Care homes should check the capacity of their stored water is no greater than 24 hours usage.

 3. Shower heads – Legionnaires’ disease can be contracted when a person inhales Legionella-contaminated aerosols or small droplets of liquid in the air.
 These aerosols often come from shower heads.